Finding Theme Communities from Database Networks: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we tackle the novel problem of finding theme communities from database networks.
-We first introduce the novel concept of database network, which is a natural abstraction of many real world networks.
-Then, we propose TCFI and TC-Tree that efficiently discovers and indexes millions of theme communities in large database networks.
-As demonstrated by extensive experiments in both synthetic and real world database networks, TCFI and TC-Tree are highly efficient and scalable.
-As future works, we will extend TCFI and TC-Tree to find theme communities from \emph{edge database network}, where each edge is associated with a transaction database that describes complex relationships between vertices.
+In this paper, we tackle the novel problem of finding theme communities from DBNs.
+We first introduce the novel concept of DBN, which is a natural abstraction of many real world networks.
+Then, we propose TCFI and TC-Tree that efficiently discover and index hundreds of millions of theme communities in large DBNs.
+As demonstrated by extensive experiments, TCFI and TC-Tree are highly efficient and scalable.
+As future work, we will extend TCFI and TC-Tree to find theme communities from edge DBNs, where each edge is associated with a database that describes relationships between vertices.